2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: Political reactions

 The attacks evoked severe responses from political parties and their leaders, particularly of Uttar Pradesh and Bihar.
 Mayawati, the chief minister of Uttar Pradesh, accused the Congress-ruled Maharashtra government of failing to prevent the attacks.
 She demanded centre intervention to protect the lives and properties of North Indians in the state.
 Bihar chief minister Nitish Kumar said "Mumbai ujad jayega (Mumbai will be ruined)".
 In response to the attacks on taxi drivers and vendors, he added, "What will happen in Mumbai if taxis go off the roads?
 Mumbai will come to a standstill".

 Lalu Prasad Yadav on 5 February 2008, took up the issue of attacks on North Indians with Prime Minister Manmohan Singh and demanded action against those involved in them.
 Commenting on Raj Thackeray, Lalu Prasad said, "He is desperate and such type of leader will never be successful in the country.
 The Government should take action against him and his supporters".

 In the national capital, Delhi, political and social organisations launched street protests and burnt Raj's effigy, while members of the Bharatiya Janata Party (BJP)'s Poorvanchal cell held a demonstration demanding that the dismissal of the Maharashtra government.
 In Allahabad, SP workers tried to obstruct the movement of trains in protest.
 In Uttar Pradesh's capital, Lucknow, Nationalist Congress Party activists burnt an effigy of Raj.
 In Patna, capital of Bihar, RJD's youth wing staged a demonstration against Raj and the MNS.
 Thackeray's effigies were burnt also in Jamshedpur in the state of Jharkhand.

-Maharashtra Chief Minister Vilasrao Deshmukh condemned Raj's actions and promised to protect migrants from Uttar Pradesh and Bihar and at the same time warned SP from hijacking the situation for political mileage.
+The then-Chief Minister of Maharashtra Vilasrao Deshmukh condemned Raj's actions and promised to protect migrants from Uttar Pradesh and Bihar and at the same time warned SP from hijacking the situation for political mileage.
 The Nationalist Congress Party, a key member of the ruling coalition in Maharashtra, also criticised Raj Thackeray and said the campaign was a "cheap publicity stunt".
 On 6 February 2008 about 200 MNS party workers quit their party and re-joined Shiv Sena, to protest against the MNS's anti-North Indian agenda.